ni/grpc-device/README.md

 ```

 1. When none of the security-related configuration values are set then the server defaults to an insecure (no SSL/TLS) configuration.
 Additionally, if one of the `server_cert` or `server_key` values is set but not the other then the server will also default to an insecure configuration.
 Specifying one of the two is considered an incomplete configuration.
-2. To configure the server for Server-Side TLS then set both the `server_cert` and `server_key` values.
+2. To configure the server for server-side TLS then set both the `server_cert` and `server_key` values.
 In this configuration only the identity of the server is verified:

 ```
 {